-- 40.1140.10.(1) A designated benchmark administrator must establish and document anits organizational structure in relation to the provision of a designated commodity benchmark. - The organizational structure referred to in subsection (1) must establish well-defined roles and responsibilities for each person or company involved in the provision of athe-designated commodity benchmark-administered by the administrator, and include, as necessaryif-applicable, segregated reporting lines, to ensure that the designated-benchmark administrator complies with the provisions of this Instrument.
+- 40.10.(1) A designated benchmark administrator must establish and document its organizational structure in relation to the provision of a designated commodity benchmark. - (2) The organizational structure referred to in subsection (1) must establish well-defined roles and responsibilities for each person or company involved in the provision of the designated commodity benchmark, and include, if applicable, segregated reporting lines, to ensure that the designated benchmark administrator complies with the provisions of this Instrument. - (3) A designated benchmark administrator must establish, document, maintain and apply policies and procedures reasonably designed to ensure the integrity and reliability of the determination of a designated commodity benchmark, including, for greater certainty, policies and procedures reasonably designed to ensure - (a) that each of its benchmark individuals has the necessary skills, knowledge, experience, reliability and integrity for the duties assigned to the individual, - (b) that the provision of the designated commodity benchmark can be made on a consistent and regular basis, - (c) that succession plans exist to ensure the designated benchmark

-- (3) A designated benchmark administrator must establish, document, maintain and apply policies and procedures reasonably designed to ensure the integrity and reliability of the determination of a designated commodity benchmark, including, for greater certainty, policies and procedures reasonably designed to ensure - (a) that each of its benchmark individuals has the necessary skills, knowledge, experience, reliability and integrity for the duties assigned to the individual, - (b) that the provision of the designated commodity benchmark can be made on a consistent and regular basis, - (c) that succession plans exist to ensure - (i) that each of its benchmark individuals continues to have the necessary skills, knowledge, experience, reliability and integrity for the duties assigned to the individual, and - (ii) the provision of the designated commodity benchmark on a consistent administrator follows the policies and procedures described in paragraphs (a) and regular(b) on an ongoing basis, - (d) that each of its benchmark individuals is subject to adequate management and supervision to ensure that the methodology of the designated commodity benchmark is properly applied, and - (e) a procedure for obtainingthat the approval of an individual holding a position senior to that of a benchmark individual prior to is obtained before each publication of the designated commodity benchmark.
+- administrator follows the policies and procedures described in paragraphs (a) and (b) on an ongoing basis, - (d) that each of its benchmark individuals is subject to management and supervision to ensure that the methodology of the designated commodity benchmark is properly applied, and - (e) that the approval of an individual holding a position senior to that of a benchmark individual is obtained before each publication of the designated commodity benchmark.